Three Datatype Defining Rewrite Systems for Datatypes of Integers each extending a Datatype of Naturals: Three DDRSes for datatypes of Integers, each extending a datatype of Naturals

-for the ``10 minus'' decimal digit of $i$.
-In Table~\ref{fig:subdig} we display all identities for $i^\star$, and we shall use these in order to cope with terms of the form $(-x)\apd i$ for $i=1,...,9$.

-In Table~\ref{tab:indecview} minus and predecessor are added and the transition to a signature for integers is made; the equations in this table extend those of Table~\ref{tab:decview}.
-The DDRS thus defined is named $\Int_{dub}$ and is isomorphic to the canonical term algebra $\Int_{ubd}$ of the specification in Table~\ref{tab:intunview}; it contains thirty-two (parametric) equations (so, $172 + 273$ eq's in total).
+In Table~\ref{tab:indecview}, minus and predecessor are added and the transition to integers is made.
+In rule scheme~\ref{d26} we employ the notation $i^\star$.
+The DDRS thus defined is named $\Int_{dub}$ and is isomorphic to the canonical term algebra $\Int_{ubd}$ of the specification in Table~\ref{tab:intunview}; it contains thirty-two (parametric) equations (so, $172 + 272$ eq's in total).